Hunger and Food Security in a Global Perspective

 "Learning about the local fishing trade and community in Elmina."
 Photo by Sandra Vu

-Join us for an information session on Friday, December 12 at 1pm at NYU Wagner (Rudin Forum) to learn more about this course and Wagner's summer courses abroad.
-RSVP required here.
+Join us for an information session on December 18 at 12:30pm at NYU Wagner (Mulberry Conf.
+Room).
+RSVP at this link.
 Note: This course is open to NYU and non-NYU students/participants.